oracle-livelabs/em-omc/logging-analytics/E2E-observability/end-to-end-observability-livelab/lab-03-observe-ecommerce-flow/lab-03-observe-ecommerce-flow.md

 1. In the OCI Console, open **Observability & Management**.

-2. Open **Application Performance Monitoring** and select the APM domain used by OCI-DEMO.
+2. Open **Application Performance Monitoring** and select the APM domain used by OCTO APM Demo.

 3. Open **Trace Explorer**.